The Trouble with Mr. Bean: Part One

-Mr. Bean sets several alarms for 8:00 am, but he sleeps through all of them.
-He wakes up at 8:50, conducts some light exercise, shaves and takes out his clothes.
-Upon noticing a reminder that he has a dental appointment, he realises that he is running late and proceeds to grab his clothes, his shoes, his toothbrush and toothpaste and heads for his Mini.
-Rushing to the appointment, Bean proceeds to get dressed while driving, holding the accelerator down with a brick and steering with his feet as his puts his trousers on.
-He then brushing his teeth, rinses with the car's screenwash and spits; the contents land on the backside of a local builder, who assumes it is bird droppings.
+Mr. Bean sets multiple alarms for 8:00 am, but sleeps through all of them.
+He eventually wakes up at 8:50 and notices a reminder for his dental appointment.
+Quickly, he gathers his clothes, shoes, toothbrush, and toothpaste before rushing out to his Mini.
+While driving to the appointment, Bean gets dressed and brushes his teeth, using the car's screenwash to rinse.
+He spits out the toothpaste and it lands on the backside of a builder, who assumes it is bird droppings.